egrantham/CryptoGUI/README.md

 # What I Learned

 * How to use tkinter to create quick GUIs for Python (used Buttons, Labels, Entry Fields, filedialog)
-* How to embed plots into tkinter using matplotlib
+* How to embed graphs into tkinter using matplotlib
 * Basics of Cryptography (terminology, famous ciphers, etc.)

 # Features